TRaubenheimer18/Digital-Portfolio/README.md

 ### Reflection:
 - This topic taught me that professionalism is not only about technical skills but also about how we behave, communicate, and interact in the workplace as having a good etiquette reflects respect, responsibility, and maturity, all of which are essential for building trust in a professional environment.

-- I learnt that it is important to be puntual, take accountability, and have respect for colleagues and clients.
+- I learnt that it is important to be punctual, take accountability, and have respect for colleagues and clients.
 This topic also covered how professional behaviour extends to dress code, communication style, and even how we respond to criticism or resolve conflicts.

 - The action I took was to reflect on how I present myself in group and professional settings by applying the principles of professionalism to ensure that I meet deadlines, dress appropriately, and communicate respectfully.
 Another thing I learnt was how to respond constructively to feedback and to handle disagreements calmly.

-- As a result, I now have an understanding on how my behaviour can influence workplace relationships and productivity, so by practising good etiquette, I can contribute to a more positive and respectful working environment where collaboration and trust can thrive.
+- As a result, I now have an understanding of how my behaviour can influence workplace relationships and productivity, so by practising good etiquette, I can contribute to a more positive and respectful working environment where collaboration and trust can thrive.
 ___
 ## Conclusion

 This portfolio reflects the practical and personal development I’ve achieved through the Work-Readiness Module.
-From defining career goals and understanding my skills, to creating a professional CV and learning digital etiquette, I now feel confident in my preparedness for the modern workplace.
+From defining career goals and understanding my skills, to creating a professional CV, and learning digital etiquette, I now feel confident in my preparedness for the modern workplace.
 This experience has given me both the tools and the mindset to continue growing professionally and to enter the job market with purpose.
 Completing all ten modules of the Work-Readiness course has strengthened my professional and interpersonal abilities.
 I have developed communication and networking skills, gained confidence in interviews, and learned how to maintain professionalism in the workplace.
 These lessons collectively prepared me for a successful transition from university into the professional world.